Dingyi-Lai/Dingyi-Lai.github.io/_posts/2022-08-15-uplift-modeling.md

 # Introduction

 Uplift models are popular methods to support marketing decision-making problems.
-With uplifts models marketing analysts are able to estimate the causal effect of marketing treatment on consumer behavior.
+With uplifts models, marketing analysts are able to estimate the causal effect of marketing treatment on consumer behavior.
 Consider the example of an e-mail campaign that aims to send digital discount codes to customers as an incentive for the customers to buy, and thus, to e.g. drive sales revenues.
 The causal effect of the price discount is the treatment effect.
 It quantifies the change in customer’s buying probability due to the marketing activity (i.e. the price discount).
 Estimating the causal effect of a marketing activity is crucial to for instance evaluate the true impact of a marketing campaign.

 ![MindMap_uplift-modeling](https://raw.githubusercontent.com/Dingyi-Lai/Dingyi-Lai.github.io/main/_images/[UM]MindMap.png)

 It is important to carefully decide which customers should receive treatments.
 As shown in the adapted **Figure 1** by Devriendt et al. (2018), customers can be assigned into four targeting groups based on whether a customer responds when treated or not treated: sure things, lost causes, persuadables, and do-not-disturbs.
 Uplift models should predict the persuadables.
 Based on data from which we can observe whether a customer was targeted and whether the customer responded, we want to get the information of those customers who responded because we targeted (i.e. treated) them with our marketing activity (Kane et al., 2014).
-As discussed by Lai (2006) and Kane et al. (2014) customers can be grouped further into four categories: Control responders, treatment nonresponders, control nonresponders and treatment responders.
+As discussed by Lai (2006) and Kane et al. (2014), customers can be grouped further into four categories: Control responders, treatment nonresponders, control nonresponders and treatment responders.
 The latter two are labeled as positive lifts because they contain all persuadables (positive targets, i.e. customers who respond only if they are targeted), whereas the first two are considered as negative lifts.
 Thus, uplift models must identify those customers who have no initial intention to buy but can be influenced to buy because we target them, which essentially implies causality.
 With this we can avoid for example negative profit by targeting the wrong customers.
 Devriendt et al. (2018) give a comprehensive overview of the state-of-the-art in uplift modeling.

 <figure>
   <img